 So beautifully unreal in Phang Nga Bay

-It seems as though an annual New York trip happens.
-I won’t complain, I love that city.
-It was nice to explore and have no agenda.
-Oh, and eat of course.
-One of my BFFs was there too and we celebrated her birthday.
-I walked around and had some hang time with my NYC based friends as well as travel homeys.
+It seems as though I take a trip to New York every year.
+Not complaining, I love that city.
+It was nice to explore the Big Apple and have no agenda.
+While I was there my best friend was there too and we celebrated her birthday.

 Walking around NYC’s Chinatown, specifically Pell and Doyers Streets

 Visiting the 9/11 Memorial and the Freedom Tower downtown

 I always visit the Highline every trip.
 This trip I went 3 times!

 Christmas In Vancouver